How to Contest Your Grade!

 Things to Reassure You

-⚬ Contesting your grade will not make staff thing less of you
+⚬ Contesting your grade will not make staff think any less of you

 ⚬ You won’t be ‘blacklisted’ or treated unfairly later on

-⚬ Universities are used to this and created a process to handle it
+⚬ Universities are used to this and have specifically created a process to handle it

 ⚬ Even if your grade doesn’t change, you’ve got peace of mind about it